NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Related Work

 \subsection{Material and Illumination Estimation}

 Estimating material and illumination for reconstructed objects is a challenging task.
-Previous methods require known lighting conditions for inverse rendering.
-Deep Reflectane Volumes~\cite{bi2020deep} and Neural Reflectance Field~\cite{bi2020neural} use differentiable volume ray marching framework to supervise the reconstruction of a neural reflectance volume and reflectance field respectively.
+Previous methods require known lighting conditions~\cite{zeng2023nrhints} or estimating light source positions using~\cite{wang2022neural,8936483,9761930} for inverse rendering. \cite{bi2020deep,bi2020neural} use differentiable volume ray marching framework to supervise reconstructing a neural reflectance volume and reflectance field, respectively.
 Deferred Neural Lighting~\cite{gao2020deferred} applies deferred rendering using proxy geometry and neural texture followed by neural rendering to enable free-viewpoint relighting.
-Another mesh based method~\cite{luan2021unified} jointly optimizes mesh and SVBRDF by a differentiable renderer specialized for collocated configurations.
-IRON~\cite{zhang2022iron} proposes a two-stage method that firstly uses signed distance field for recovering geometry and then optimizing material.
-These methods requires photometric images, leading to a more involved data capturing process, while our method jointly optimizes geometry, material and illumination with only images as input.
+Another mesh-based method~\cite{luan2021unified} jointly optimizes mesh and SVBRDF by a differentiable renderer specialized for collocated configurations.
+IRON~\cite{zhang2022iron} proposes a two-stage method that first uses a signed distance field to recover geometry and then optimize material.
+These methods require photometric images, leading to a more involved data-capturing process, while our method jointly optimizes geometry, material, and illumination with only images as input.